phel-lang/phel-lang/doc/content/documentation/api.md

-  branch? is a function with one argument that returns true if the given node has children. children must be a function with one argument that returns the children of the node. root the the root node of the tree.
+  branch? is a function with one argument that returns true if the given node has children. children must be a function with one argument that returns the children of the node. root the root node of the tree.

 ## `true?`